Projectively coresolved Gorenstein flat dimension of groups: Introduction

-In Section 5 we examine groups of type FP$_{\infty}$ with finite PGF dimension and show that for every such group $G$, every projective resolution of $G$ may be completed to an acyclic complex of projective modules which remains acyclic after tensoring with every injective module (see Corollary \ref{cor75}).
-It follows that these groups have characteristic modules of type FP and hence their PGF dimension is detected by a suitable choice of a field of coefficients (see Theorem \ref{theo76} and Theorem \ref{theo79}).
+In Section 6 we examine the special case of groups of type FP$_{\infty}$ with finite PGF dimension and show that these groups have characteristic modules of type FP (see Theorem \ref{theo76}).
 Moreover, we give an analogue of Fel'dman's theorem \cite{Fe} concerning PGF dimensions of groups.
-In particular, we consider a normal subgroup $N\trianglelefteq G$ and examine conditions, under which the inequality ${\widetilde{\textrm{Gcd}}_{R} G}\leq {\widetilde{\textrm{Gcd}}_{R}}H + {\widetilde{\textrm{Gcd}}_{R}}(G/H)$ of Proposition \ref{prop56} is an equality (see Theorem \ref{theo613}).
+In particular, we examine conditions under which the inequality ${\widetilde{\textrm{Gcd}}_{R} G}\leq {\widetilde{\textrm{Gcd}}_{R}}H + {\widetilde{\textrm{Gcd}}_{R}}(G/H)$ of Proposition \ref{prop56} is an equality (see Theorem \ref{theo613} and Corollary \ref{cor614}).

-In our final section we apply the previous results and study the PGF dimension of iterated extensions of a group $N$ of type FP$_{\infty}$ by itself.
-Finally, we characterize the finiteness of the PGF dimension of certain groups, in terms of the associated module of bounded functios (see Theorem \ref{theo71} and Theorem \ref{theo712}).